-- One way / Another way: this is where I invited people to help me brainstorm ideas in the depiction of an alternative and improved neighborhood for themselves and their community.
+- One way / Another way: this is where the mural served as a sounding board for the community to envision an alternative and improved neighborhood for themselves and their community.
+A DIY utopia!

 - Seeds of dreams: In this part of the painting, neighborhood children and adults participated hands-on, with tiles created at Hospitality House Community Art Center, and at the Boys and Girls Club Tenderloin Clubhouse Art Program, located across the street from the mural.

 The mural was painted from right to left, and its general narrative roughly follows this inverse direction from the normal English reading one.